Is Your Website Crawlable by AI? How to Test and Fix AI Bot Access

 Your robots.txt file is the primary control mechanism for AI bot access.
 Here’s a recommended configuration that allows all major AI crawlers while maintaining control:

-# Allow AI crawlers
+# Allow search crawlers

 Allow: /

-User-agent: Google-Extended
+User-agent: Googlebot

 Allow: /